 9. Learn how to install and use your car seats well before the babies arrive.

 We’re about to leave the hospital, and we haven’t installed our car seats.
-Tyler is running around, trying to figuring out how to work the things.
+My husband, Tyler is running around, trying to figuring out how to work the things.
 He had to call his friend to help him.
 Imagine our panic as we’re supposed to take our two new babies home, and we don’t know what the heck we’re doing!
 Since you don’t know when the babies will arrive, get them and get familiar with them ASAP.
 Also, imagine trying to install a car seat when it’s raining or snowing, you’ll really wish you did it earlier!

 10. Keep every number on speed dial!